2. Installation and Configuration¶

 The following options are available in the CMakeLists.txt file:

-- Enables profiling using the GNU profiler, gprof.
+Enables profiling using the GNU profiler, gprof.
+(Default: off)

-- Enables use of CAD-based DAGMC geometries.
+Enables use of CAD-based DAGMC geometries and MOAB unstructured mesh tallies.
 Please see the note about DAGMC in the optional dependencies list for more information on this feature.
 The installation directory for DAGMC should also be defined as DAGMC_ROOT in the CMake configuration command.
 (Default: off)

-To set any of these options (e.g. turning on debug mode), the following form should be used:
+To set any of these options (e.g., turning on profiling), the following form should be used:

 188.8.131.52.
 Selecting HDF5 Installation¶